-- Ascertain campus needs-and state and accreditation requirements-involving information availability, integrity, standardization, and security (confidentiality). - > Guide the campus through a comprehensive data audit, develop and approve uniform data definitions, and develop a PUC Information Glossary. - Ensure that suitable data management practices and policies are promptly developed and updated campus-wide to meet shifting legal requirements. - With Administration's input, develop the scope of regularly needed data for informed decision-making. - > Review campus-wide information sharing practices and capacities, and make recommendations for their upgrade and revision to match campus needs and accreditation requirements. - Steer the development of dashboards to inform the administration, college community and general public with relevant data. - ➤ Advise IR staff in developing the annual calendar of activities. - > Advise and support IR staff in other issues that may arise in developing and carrying various IR functions
+- > Ascertain campus needs-and state and accreditation requirements involving information availability, integrity, standardization, and security (confidentiality). - Guide the campus through a comprehensive data audit, develop and approve uniform data definitions, and develop a PUC Information Glossary. - > Ensure that suitable data management practices and policies are promptly developed and updated campus-wide to meet shifting legal requirements. - > With the Administration's input, develop the scope of regularly needed data for informed decision-making. - Review campus-wide information-sharing practices and capacities, and make recommendations for their upgrade and revision to match campus needs and accreditation requirements. - Steer the development of dashboards to inform the administration, college community, and general public with relevant data. - > Advise IR staff in developing the annual calendar of activities. - Advise and support IR staff in other issues that may arise in developing and carrying various IR functions

-2.60.5 Spiritual Life Committee

-Spiritual Life Committee

-Ex Officio: College Chaplain; Vice President for Student Life; Theology Department Chair; PUC senior pastor; Director of Residential Life; Associate Residence Hall Deans; Student Chaplains; SA Vice President for Religious Life.

-Designees: Associate Pastor designated by the College church Senior Pastor; two students selected by the Campus Chaplain (one from general student body, one from Missions); any other members appointed by the President.

-Elected: Two faculty; one staff.
+Repor ts to: College President.
+Memb pership: Ex Officio : College Chaplain; Vice President for Student Life; Theology Department Chair; PUC senior pastor; Director of Residential Life; Associate Residence Hall Deans; Student Chaplains; SA Vice President for Religious Life.
+De signees : Associate Pastor designated by the College church Senior Pastor; two students selected by the Campus Chaplain (one from general student body, one from Missions); any other members appointed by the President.
+Ele ected: Two faculty; one staff.
 Chair: Appointed by the President from Ex Officio members.
 Term: Two years.

-Frequency of Meetings: At least once a quarter during the academic year.

-Communication: Minutes distributed to committee members, the President, the Vice President for Student Life, the Vice President of Academic Administration, the Chair of the Faculty Senate, Student Association President, Student Association Executive Vice President, and the College Assembly.
-Archival records of the work of the Spiritual Life Committee are kept by the Office of Student Life.
+Frequ ency of Meetings: At least once a quarter during the academic year.
+Pro As Co nunication: Minutes distributed to committee members, the President, the Vice esident for Student Life, the VPAA, the Chair of the Faculty Senate, Student sociation President, Student Association Executive Vice President, and the ollege Assembly.
+Archival records of the work of the Spiritual Life Committee are pt by the Office of Student Life. unctic ons ge the quality of spiritual life and recommend and/or initiate plans, rams, and activities fostering the spiritual growth of students, faculty, and

-- Gauge the quality of spiritual life and recommend and/or initiate plans, programs, and activities fostering the spiritual growth of students, faculty, and staff. - Oversee Strategic Plan initiatives related to campus spiritual life. - > Approve, coordinate, and give direction to all organized spiritual activities which concern campus life; approve speakers for community spiritual programs (send to Cabinet for final approval). - > Approve plans and personnel for spiritual activities; e.g. prayer groups and study groups and weeks of prayer. - > Review and approve Spiritual Master Plan and assessments. - > In addition to broad-based responsibility for providing guidance to spiritual activities and entities on campus, regular recurring tasks of the committee are as follows:
+- staff. - > Oversee Strategic Plan initiatives related to campus spiritual life. - Approve, coordinate, and give direction to all organized spiritual activities which concern campus life; approve speakers for community spiritual programs (send to Cabinet for final approval). - > Approve plans and personnel for spiritual activities, e.g. prayer groups and study groups, and weeks of prayer. - > Review and approve the Spiritual Master Plan and assessments. - In addition to broad-based responsibility for providing guidance to spiritual activities and entities on campus, regular recurring tasks of the committee are as follows: